cpruvost/blockchainworkshop/docs/06-javasdk.md

 ![Java SDK Security Files](images/06-javasdk.png)

-Click on OBP (Download the development package) and save the file on your laptop
+Click on OBP (Download the development package) and save the file on your laptop.
+For ex in the directory /home/Downloads.

 ![Java SDK Security Files](images/06-javasdk2.png)

 The zip file contains directories and files mandatory for your Java SDK code.
+Now unzip it in the /home/Downloads.

 ![Java SDK Security Files](images/06-javasdk3.png)

-Unzip the file in the project directory that you got from github like below for the file network.yaml and the directory artifacts
+Copy the file network.yaml in your directory obcsworkshop (of the github project you cloned).

 ![Java SDK Security Files](images/06-javasdk4.png)

+Copy the directory artifacts in the obcsworkshop/java.

 ![Java SDK Security Files](images/06-javasdk5.png)